dixonwille/wlog/README.md

 ```go
 func (ui *ConcurrentUI) Ask(message string) (string, error)
 ```
-Ask will call UI.Ask with message then wait for the user to enter in a response followed by [enter].
-It will clean the response by removing any carrage returns and new lines that if finds.
+Ask will call UI.Ask with message then wait for UI.Ask to return a response and/or error.
+It will clean the response by removing any carriage returns and new lines that if finds.
 If a message is not used ("") then it will not prompt user before waiting on a response.
 This is a thread safe function.

 #### func (*ConcurrentUI) Error